systelab/systelab-components/src/app/systelab-components/forms/README.md

 </div>
 ```

-> It is very important to use the class **.class="col-form-label"** for the labels and the class **.form-control** for the controls.
+> It is very important to use the class **.col-form-label** for the labels and the class **.form-control** for the controls.

-Use slab-form-title class for the section titles.
+Use .slab-form-title class for the section titles.

-It could be useful, but it is not necessary add for each row, the class align-items-center or align-items-top in order to vertically align the label.
+It could be useful, but it is not necessary add for each row, the class **.align-items-center** or **.align-items-top** in order to vertically align the label.

 ### Vertical Forms